Fannie Lou Hamer Memorial Garden

 Ms. Sumner Olson

-presents a check for The
+presents a check for over

-Memorial Fund to
+Hamer Memorial Fund to

 Alderwoman Hattie